Retirement Planning Is Complicated. Your Retirement Portfolio Shouldn't Be.

 This ETF-oriented portfolio is ideal for retirees with long time horizons.

-This portfolio is geared toward retirees with a 20-year time horizon and moderate risk tolerance.
+This portfolio is geared toward retirees with roughly 20-year time horizons.

 This ETF-oriented portfolio is ideal for retirees with shorter time horizons.